nutanix-japan/nai-llm/docs/llmmgmt/llm_pre_reqs.md

     git config --user.name "your_github_username"
     ```

-7. Login to your Github account using the following command
+7. Login to your Github account using the following command and use the same token from the [Prepare Github Repository and API Token](#prepare-github-repository-and-api-token) section

     ```bash
     gh auth login